This Brownie Sheet Cake recipe is so good. It’s a mix between a brownie and chocolate sheet cake. Yum!

 A couple of years ago my youngest child had a math tournament and his school is hosted it.
 Parents were asked to bring some goodies for a concession sale.
 I thought that brownies should be a hit.

 In looking through a lot of recipes, though, I realized that most recipes only make a 9×9 or an 8×8 pan.
 I wanted something bigger.

-I combined some elements of a few recipes, tweaked them a little, and came up with this Brownie Sheet Cake.
+I combined some elements of a few recipes, tweaked them a little, and bam!
+Brownie Sheet Cake!

 I started off by making a simple chocolate syrup.
 Just sugar, cocoa, water, vanilla, and a little salt.